livingdocsIO/documentation/content/reference-docs/editor-extensions/removing-angular.md

 - [Custom List v2 Filter]({{< ref "guides/editor/custom-dashboard-filters#custom-list-v2-filter">}})
 - [Custom Vue Component Filter]({{< ref "guides/editor/custom-dashboard-filters#custom-vue-component-filter">}})

-Make sure to migrate any filters that are being used in the AngularJS code.
+Make sure to migrate all your custom Angular filters.

-In general, migrating from AngularJS to Vue requires careful planning.
+In general, migrating from AngularJS plugins to core plugins requires careful planning.
 By following the guidelines outlined in this guide, you can make the migration process as smooth and successful as possible.

 If you have any questions, please contact us.